How does your innovation performance compare to your competitors’?

 - The existence of a patent tells you virtually nothing about its value to a firm

-Occasionally survey-based benchmarking studies are conducted.
+Occasionally survey-based studies that benchmark innovation performance are conducted.
 For example, Stage Gate® International has previously published two benchmarking surveys of new product development metrics (in 2003 and in 2011).
 Unfortunately, such studies tend to be one-off or infrequent and give just a snapshot of performance at a point in time.
 This means they appeal to our curiosity, but rarely provide insight that is both actionable and timely.

-Finally, niche benchmarking services existing in some sectors.
+Finally, niche services benchmarking innovation performance existing in some sectors.
 Clarivate and KMR Group are two examples in the pharmaceutical sector (where regulatory processes and investor pressure tend to mean there is more data available).

 Develop a robust internal benchmarking program and “scrape together” what you can externally

 So, what should you do to benchmark innovation performance?
 First up, we recommend ensuring you have a robust and systematic system of benchmarking internal innovation performance—to enable comparison of performance both across the organization and over time.
 Secondly, we suggest it’s worth at least taking a quick look at what data you can gather externally—it might be limited, but even that is better than nothing.
-Finally, stay tuned!
-We’re exploring how Commodore can help enable benchmarking of meaningful innovation performance indicators.
-Our first step is a forthcoming report based on data that is in the public domain—enter your email below to get a copy in your inbox when it’s published.
+The resources below are a good starting point.

 1 – Percentage of revenue from new product sales.